Let’s go Nutty!

 - Set aside and continue with the milk mixture.

 Bring the milk mixture up to 170 degrees.
 It is important to do this slowly so the milk does not scorch.

-Add the almond flour, sweetener in a small bowl and slowly drizzle in the melted butter.
+- Begin on your "pie crust" crumbles by adding the almond flour, and sweetener into a small bowl and slowly drizzling in the melted butter.
 I start with 3 Tbsp.
 You want the mixture to look like large crumbs, not to wet but all coated in butter and holding together.
-You may need to add the fourth tablespoon of butter in some cases.
+Add a little more butter if too dry.

 I am a southern girl through and through that loves to laugh, cook, read and spend time with family.
 My passions outside of home schooling my son are ministering to those in need and creating art in the kitchen!
 Every day is an adventure in our little house and I wouldn’t trade it or the chance to share here with you for anything!